 Everything You Need To Know About Wet Rooms

 In a wet room, the entire room is like a sealed, waterproof box.
-All of the walls will be specially treated and tiled – as will the floor – and this will stop any leaks or dampness from getting into other parts of the house.
+All walls will be specially treated and tiled – as will the floor – this will stop any leaks or dampness from getting into other parts of the house.
 As wet rooms are fully waterproof, there is often no need for a separate shower tray, as the water just drains into a drain in the floor.

 Benefits of having a wet room

 Building a wet room from scratch in your house allows you to go right back to the basics and design your space from scratch, giving you choice over everything from the layout to the tile finish.
-If you have a very cramped bathroom, taking the bath out completely and turning it into a wet room without a shower cubicle can make the room feel a lot bigger too.
+If you have a very cramped bathroom, taking the bath out completely and turning it into a wet room with just a shower can make the room feel a lot bigger too.

-Disadvantages of having a wet room
+Disadvantages of a wet room

 Tiles and heating

 However, tiles are a different matter and when you are shopping for floor and wall tiles, you need to choose a material which is non-porous.
 Slate or marble tiles can be used, but you have to seal them every few months to stop them becoming damaged.
 You’ll have to consider if that look is worth the effort of having to constantly re-seal them.
 Finally, only use floor tiles that specifically designed for use with bathrooms as they’re non-slip.

 We love seeing your bathroom and kitchen makeovers and sharing them on our Instagram page - if you've had a Plumbworld renovation, tag us in your photos to be featured!

-We would love to know, so why not share your favourite designs on social media with us?
+We would love to see, so why not share your favourite designs on social media with us?